 - The Dreaded: Outright called such, and with good reason, what with being the head of the Exquisition.
 Even his own underlings find themselves disturbed by Vorbis, and at one point the occupying force in Ephebe loses the fight against an uprising in part because of the simple fact that Vorbis isn't there to terrify them into fighting harder.

-- Evil Has a Bad Sense of Humor: On the rare occasions Vorbis cracks a joke, they're completely lacking in actual humour, but everyone laughs like their lives depend on it.
+- Evil Has a Bad Sense of Humour: On the rare occasions Vorbis cracks a joke, they're completely lacking in actual humour, but everyone laughs like their lives depend on it.
 Which they do.

 - For the Evulz: That he would turn a supposedly helpless tortoise on its back just to see what would happen horrifies Om, and not just because he's the tortoise in question.
 Om reasons that if a man will turn a tortoise on its back, he'd do the same to the universe if given half a chance.